List of DC Comics characters: B: Barrage

-Barrage is the name of a character appearing in American comic books published by DC Comics.

-Phillip Karnowski is a criminal who originally fought Maggie Sawyer and lost his right arm in the process.
+Barrage (Phillip Karnowski) is a criminal who originally fought Maggie Sawyer and lost his right arm in the process.
 While incarcerated at Stryker's Island, he builds high-tech armor and a prosthetic arm.
 Using his technology, Karnowski attacks the Metropolis Police Department's Special Victims Unit to get revenge on Sawyer before being defeated by Superman.

 Barrage later escapes and joins Morgan Edge's Superman Revenge Squad.